 (b)(1) Unless exempted under subsection (b)(2), the justice court judge shall, upon the filing of a notice of appeal, stay the term of incarceration.
 The Court shall then order the defendant released on the least restrictive condition or combination of conditions in Rule 27(c) that the court determines will reasonably assure the appearance of the person as required and the safety of persons and property in the community.

 (b)(2) However, the justice court shall not order a defendant released if:

 (b)(2)(A) at the time of sentencing, the court makes a finding that the defendant poses an identifiable risk to the safety of another or the community and that the period of incarceration, and no less restrictive alternative, is necessary to reduce or eliminate that risk; or

 (b)(2)(B) it enters a written finding that the appeal does not appear to have a legal basis.

-(c) Periods of incarceration of 30 days or greater.
+(c) Periods of incarceration of longer than 28 days.